Josiah Winslow solves Advent of Code

 num_splits = 0

-# Keep track of the number of timelines in which a beam reaches
+# Keep track of the number of beams in each column

 for row in last_rows: